The role of AI weapons in Minneapolis is a wake up call for America

 As the tech stock market tumbles, more and more people are coming to the same realization that shocked me last year when I left the tech industry.
 The realization that, although we have trouble articulating the value of AI for our economy and culture, we can easily pinpoint the many harmful, if not existentially-threatening effects AI has across many aspects of all of our lives.
 In fact, we might have decades of work ahead of us to undo these harms.
 Tech journalist and author Cory Doctorow refers to AI as the “asbestos” of our time.

 Using any social media platform today — from Google to Facebook to Instagram to X to Reddit — feels profoundly unethical, as nearly all have led us into this world — by abusing our data for the training of AI models, helping ICE and the IDF target people, and furthering the aims of a genocidal project in Palestine.
-The DHS is now exploring ways to use the ad-tech behind these platforms to help track the location of targets and support investigations.
+The DHS is now exploring ways to use the ad-tech behind these social platforms to help track the location of targets and support investigations.

 In Denver, we have been closely watching events unfold in Minneapolis and preparing for the worst: another prolonged assault on a sanctuary city by ICE using advanced military strategies, weapons, and AI targeting tools.
-We also have to prepare for strange, militarized operations, such as an example Landrum shared in her interview with Tech Policy Press: where ICE agents lured protesters with honking (a signal used by protesters to indicate an ICE raid) in order to trap them and scan their faces for a database.
+We also have to prepare for strange, militarized operations, such as an example Landrum shared in her interview with Tech Policy Press: where ICE agents lured protesters by honking repeatedly (a signal used by protesters to indicate an ICE raid) in order to trap them and scan their faces for a database.

 You can get a copy of the calendar and magazine FOR FREE at any of our Against Machines events and town halls, and receive it in your physical inbox with a paid subscription to Ziggurat.
 Subscribers will start receiving their first copies next week.